GreenfishK/starvers/README.md

 ```

 ## Build docker images
-Go to BEAR/src/Jena_TDB and build with docker which uses maven to build and package the project with dependencies via maven:
+Go to BEAR/src/Jena_TDB and build with docker.
+The docker file uses a maven image to build and package the project with dependencies:
 ```
 docker build -t bear-jena .
 ```